Judging creative excellence

 The scores from the first round are used to determine the preliminary list of finalists.
 All judges will have an opportunity to view the finalists and to discuss these entries, as follows:

 - Judges may not participate in discussion on their own entry.
 They should leave the room during discussion of their entry.
-If necessary, the jury chairman or Loeries administrator can direct questions to the judge in private and feed that info back to the jury.
+If necessary, the jury president or Loeries administrator can direct questions to the judge in private and feed that info back to the jury.

 - Judges will be allowed to introduce discussion by talking work up, but not by passing negative comment.